 Salem embraces rather than shies away from its notorious past.
 Salem is replete with whimsical magic shops, all things haunted horror, and ghostly tour options.

 Overview and History of Salem

-Tucked into the east coast of Massachusetts, Salem is one of New England’s most historic towns.
-Salem was established as a port city in 1626, with Roger Conant as its founding father.
+Tucked into the east coast of Massachusetts, Salem is one of New England’s most beautiful and historic towns.
+Salem was established as a port city in 1626.
+Roger Conant was its founding father.

 Salem’s claim to fame, however, is its witch attractions.
 Salem was the site of the most famous witch trials in the United States.

 The girls accused three townspeople (Titubia, Sarah Good, and Sara Osborne) of casting evil spells on them.
 The first trial set off an avalanche of accusations.

 In 1953, Arthur Miller’s The Crucible made the Salem Witch Trials infamous.
 The Crucible is a partially fictionalized tale of the trials.

 In the late 1970s, Salem became known as the “witch capital” of the United States.
 Many of the top attractions in Salem relate to the infamous appellation.

 Today, you can find witch decals on police cars, shops offering “magical” goods, haunted house tours, and museums dedicated to witches and magic.

 1. Essex Street

 The second floor still stands as a public hall and the first floor is used as a public art space.
 The exterior of the building was featured in the popular Disney Halloween cult film, Hocus Pocus.

 The pretty street, effectively a pedestrian mall, is lined with souvenir shops, bookstores, cafes, and nooks with magical goodies (some are campy, of course).
 The Coven’s Cottage is especially nice.

 If you want to get into the Salem spirit with a psychic reading, pop into Hex, Magika, or Omen.
 For something non-witchy, don’t miss Oak + Pine, a simply gorgeous store with household items and plants.